gryzus24/ziew/README.md

 You can [download the prebuilt binary](https://github.com/gryzus24/ziew/releases/download/v0.0.9/ziew) from the Releases page.
 If you do not trust it you can always build directly from source.

 ### Building from source
-To build it you will need Zig 0.15.1.
+To build it you will need `Zig 0.15.1`.
 Once inside the cloned repository run:

 ```
 zig build -p . -Doptimize=ReleaseSmall -Dstrip
 ```

-The compiled binary will be placed in ./bin, from there you can copy it to somewhere in your $PATH or change `-p` (prefix) e.g. `-p ~/.local` to place the binary in ~/.local/bin.
+The compiled binary will be placed in ./bin, from there you can copy it to somewhere in your $PATH or change the installation prefix, i.e. `-p ~/.local` to place the binary in the ~/.local/bin directory.
+Additionally, you can pass the `-Dmarch=native` option to tell the compiler to optimize for your local processor.
 For a debug build, build without the `-Doptimize` and `-Dstrip` options.

 ## Full documentation